nikogura/nikogura.com/NikOguraResume.md

 It worked pretty well, here and abroad.
 I don't know how much of it they're still using.

-Hear about them going down and being unable to deploy between 2015 and 2017?
+Hear about them going down during the China launch and being unable to deploy between 2015 and 2017?
 Me neither.
+Never happened.

+The system was actually one of the best CI/CD systems I've had the pleasure of building.
+Philosophically it was the ideal setup.
+It dynamically created an entire virtual environment for each and every pull request.
+That environment lived until the PR was merged to master, when it was torn down and the resources returned to the general pool.

+We did it by putting OpenStack on a bunch of unused hardware that was lying around still in the original boxes.
+Virtual machines, once created, were provisioned via Chef.
+The hardest part was getting the blades into a rack, since the datacenter was still under construction at the time.

+It was so secure that Apple's own security teams could not get into it until we stood down some of its protections.
+I was told that was a first.

 ## Made an Application Stack Prototyping and Orchestration Suite
 I worked up a system whereby the entire deployment footprint of a group of applications can be described and manipulated in code.
 It was self healing and could detect and correct drift.